 Closing the energy gap requires looking beyond publicly-funded utility expansions and attracting private investment in businesses that can help expand energy access to populations in need.
 But attracting and targeting such investment is challenging because data on energy demand among populations without access remains limited.
 There is also a lack of information on how investments could improve the economic circumstances in these communities.
 Moreover, current models tend to treat energy demand as static and focus on household-level needs and first access, rather than income-generating and livelihood opportunities.

 This project emerged from the Columbia World Projects Forum on energy access.
 Learn more about our work on this topic.

-In addition to gathering foundational data on energy usage, the project will assemble metrics for financial inclusion, availability of credit, FinScope Survey data and data from existing payment systems.
-The idea is to reduce the logistical challenges and transactional costs associated with new businesses, promote blended public-private finance products, and work with government systems to fill in gaps in other areas such as access to inputs, transport and market access.
-As part of the project, Columbia will house the data that it generates on an open-source platform designed to provide public insight into energy demand well beyond the project’s lifespan.
+In addition to gathering foundational data on energy usage, the project will assemble metrics for financial inclusion, availability of credit, FinScope Survey data, and data from existing payment systems.
+The goal is to reduce the logistical challenges and transactional costs associated with new businesses, promote blended public-private finance products, and work with government systems to fill in gaps in areas such as access to inputs, transport, and market access.
+Columbia will house the data it generates on an open-source platform designed to provide public insight into energy demand well beyond the project’s lifespan.